Lameguy64/PSn00bSDK/INSTALL.md

 ## Building installer packages

-CPack can be used to build NSIS-based installers on Windows or DEB/RPM packages on Linux, plus zipped packages on all platforms.
-Note that currently none of the built packages include the GCC toolchain, thus their usefulness is limited.
+CPack can be used to build NSIS-based installers, DEB/RPM packages and zipped releases.
+Note that currently none of the built packages include the toolchain, thus their usefulness is limited.
+Distributing prebuilt releases is discouraged anyway since PSn00bSDK is still far from being feature-complete.

 1. Follow steps 1-4 above to set up the toolchain, then install NSIS on Windows or `dpkg` and `rpm` on Linux.